DerMitDemRolfTanzt/fs22-twitchevents/README.md

 * `invisiblevehicle`: Hide the currently controlled vehicle for a few seconds
 * `topdown`: Force Top-Down Camera for a few seconds
 * `invertcontrols`: Invert left/right axis controls for a few seconds
-* `upsidedown`: Rotate camera by 180 degrees for a few seconds _(This effect currently only works outside of vehicles)_
+* `upsidedown`: Rotate camera by 180 degrees for a few seconds

 ## License